agentlang-ai/agentlang-docs/docs/tutorial.md

 This means the agent succeeded in adding the new customer to the database.

 We have reached the end of our whirlwind tour of Agentlang.
-There's a lot of ground left to cover - please continue your journey by reading about the core [concepts](concepts/intro.md) of Agentlang and the [language reference](language/reference/overview.md).
+There's a lot of ground left to cover - please continue your journey by reading more about agents that can generate complex business workflows or about the core [concepts](concepts/intro.md) of Agentlang and the [language reference](language/reference/overview.md).
 You may also want to explore business-application modelling in some more depth [here](modelling-steps.md).